gracechin/Mini-Wheg-Opt/README.md

 2. Subsystem_1
 3. Subsystem_2

-The first folder should contain all necessary code and files to reproduce the results presented for the system level optimisation.
+The System directory should contain all necessary code and files to reproduce the results presented for the system level optimisation.

-The Subsystem folders should contain all necessary code and files such that the results for the stand-alone subsystem optimisations that you have worked on individually can be reproduced.
-This is important, as it is weighted
+The Subsystem_x folders should contain all necessary code and files such that the results for the stand-alone subsystem optimisations that you have worked on individually can be reproduced. *Note* that these are significantly more important than the System implementation.

 Executing the Code
 ----------